About Western Cape Provincial Treasury

 How to Apply and Application Details

-- Accompany your application form with certified copies of the following (for online applications, file size should have maximum 2mb per file and must be in pdf format):
+Accompany your application form with certified copies of the following (for online applications, the file size should have maximum 2mb per file and must be in pdf format):

 - Identity Document